ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

 Each packet is given a random starting direction by isotropic sampling.
-For the transfer through the cells, the standard Monte Carlo formalism with comoving frame energy transformations is applied \citep[e.g.][]{lucy2005monte,jerkstrand201144ti}, until scattering occurs.
-The photoelectric absorption effect is not included as it has negligible impact for energies $>68\,$keV \citep{alp2018xray}, and once a packet drops below $50\,$keV it will be fully absorbed in the current cell.
-If a scattering occurs, part of the energy of the packet is lost to the cell where the scattering takes place.
+For the transfer through the cells, the standard Monte Carlo formalism with co-moving frame energy transformations is applied \citep[e.g.][]{lucy2005monte,jerkstrand201144ti}, until scattering occurs.
+The photoelectric absorption effect is not included as it has negligible impact for energies $>68\,$keV \citep{alp2018xray}, and once a packet drops below $50\,$keV it \txtred{is} fully absorbed in the current cell.
+If a scattering occurs, part of the energy of the packet is lost to the cell where the scattering takes place, \txtred{following the Compton formula}.
 Upon scattering, the packets obtain a new travel direction.
-The reader is referred to \citet{jerkstrand2020properties} for more complete details.
+The reader is referred to \Jerk20 for more complete details.

 For every packet, random numbers are used to choose which of the 47 decay lines the $^{56}$Co will take, consistent with the branching ratios of these lines.
 Positrons (which carry $3.5\,\%$ of the energy on average) are assumed to be locally trapped.
 The $\gamma$-ray radiation field $J_\gamma$ is constructed following the method of \citet{lucy2005monte}, by following the path the packets traverse through the nebula.